Industrial Gear Oil South Africa — ISO VG Selection Guide

 The Cost of Getting It Wrong

-Industrial gearbox replacement on a conveyor or mill drive costs R300,000–R2,000,000+.
+Industrial gearbox replacement on a conveyor or mill drive costs R300,000 to R2,000,000+.
 In mining operations, a gearbox failure means production halts measured in shifts.
-Correct lubricant specification is a production continuity decision.
+Correct lubricant specification is a production continuity decision, not a procurement shortcut.

-Industrial gear oils are classified by the ISO Viscosity Grade (ISO VG) system.
-The ISO VG number represents the nominal kinematic viscosity in centistokes at 40°C. The correct grade is determined by the gearbox OEM based on gear geometry, speed, load and operating temperature.
+The ISO VG number represents the nominal kinematic viscosity of the oil in centistokes at 40°C. The correct grade is determined by the gearbox OEM based on gear geometry, speed, load and operating temperature.
+Always verify from the gearbox nameplate or OEM documentation before ordering.

 ISO VG Grade Viscosity @ 40°C AGMA Class Typical Application in SA Industry